ramalho/orablog/forget-the-boxes.rst

 This snippet shows that the new object was instantiated (its id was 4301489432) but before the ``y`` name could be created, a ``TypeError`` aborted the whole assignment.
 The ``'y' in globals()`` check proves is no ``y`` global name.

 To wrap up assignment in Python: always read the right-hand side first.
 That’s where the object is created or retrieved.
 After that, the variable on the left is bound to the object, like a label stuck to it.
 Just forget about the boxes.

+(This post was inspired by chapter 8 of my *Fluent Python* book.
+That chapter, titled *Object references, mutability and recycling* also covers shallow copies and deep copies, the semantics of function parameter passing and the concept of weak references, among other topics.)